How to Remove Skunk Smell From Your Dog?

 Pitfalls of Human Shampoos

 Avoid using your shampoo to bathe your dog.
 Human-grade shampoos are risky for canines on several counts.

-These pitfalls aren’t the only hazards for dogs.
-This article details why you shouldn’t use a human-grade shampoo on your pup.
+These pitfalls aren't the only hazards for dogs.
+You should never use a human-grade shampoo on your pup.

 High-Quality Dog Shampoos

 The best dog shampoos restore canine skin to its normal pH.
-Plus, they have natural moisturizers, fostering the health of your dog’s skin and coat.
+Plus, they have natural moisturisers, fostering the health of your dog's skin and coat.